Real Burgos CF

 Real Burgos Club de Fútbol was a Spanish football team based in Burgos, in the autonomous community of Castile and León.
 Founded in 1983, it ceased to compete in 1996 and returned in 2011, holding home games at Complejo Deportivo San Amaro, with a capacity of 1,000 spectators.
+It was dissolved in 2022, after a liquidation process.

 The team's greatest success in its short history came in 1990, when they managed to promote to La Liga for the first time.
 Their spell in the top tier lasted three seasons, ending with relegation in 1993.